-- 7.1.
-All NSWHP staff involved in the collection of pathology specimens must comply with this policy. - 7.2.
-Each NSWHP site involved in specimen testing must have an effective process in place to ensure a standardised approach to the receipt, acceptance and rejection of specimens that complies with this policy. - 7.3.
-Operations Directors or Managers of the service must ensure that: - a) The requirements of this policy are applied, achieved and sustained - b) All staff are made aware of their obligations in relation to this policy and - c) All staff receive appropriate training to enable them to carry out their obligations in relation to this policy.
+- 8.3 Operations Directors or Managers of the service must ensure that: - a) The requirements of this policy are applied, achieved and sustained - b) All staff are made aware of their obligations in relation to this policy and - c) All staff receive appropriate training to enable them to carry out their obligations in relation to this policy.

-8. Legal and Policy Framework
+9. Legal and Policy Framework